Invariant Gaussian fields on homogeneous spaces: explicit constructions and mean nodal volume: Invariant fields on homogeneous spaces: general theory and decomposition theorems

-Let us make the backwards way from the theory of positive-definite functions for a Gelfand pair $(G,K)$ to that of Gaussian random fields on $G/K$.
+Let us make the backwards way from the theory of positive-definite functions for a Gelfand pair~$(G,K)$ to that of Gaussian random fields on $G/K$.
 It starts with a remark: suppose $m_{1}, m_{2}$ are $K$-bi-invariant states of $G$ and $\Phi_{1}$, $\Phi_{2}$ are independent Gaussian fields whose covariance functions, when turned into functions on $G$ as before, are $m_{1}$ and $m_{2}$, respectively.
-Then a Gaussian field whose correlation function is ${m_{1} + m_{2}}$ necessarily has the same probability distribution as $\Phi_{1}+\Phi_{2}$.
-A simple application of Fubini's theorem extends this remark to provide a \emph{spectral decomposition for Gaussian fields}, which mirrors the above decomposition of spherical functions:\\
+Then a Gaussian field whose correlation function is ${m_{1} + m_{2}}$ necessarily has the same probability distribution as~$\Phi_{1}+\Phi_{2}$.
+For sums indexed by a larger parameter space, an application of Fubini's theorem extends this remark to provide a \emph{spectral decomposition for Gaussian fields}, which mirrors the above decomposition of spherical functions:

-$\bullet$ For every $\lambda$ in $\Lambda$, there is, up to equality of the probability distributions, exactly one Gaussian field whose correlation function is $\varphi_{\lambda}$ ; \\
+\begin{prop}[Yaglom] Let $X = G/K$ be a commutative space, and let $\mathbf{\Lambda}$ denote the space of elementary spherical functions for the pair $(G,K)$. \begin{itemize} \item[$\bullet$] For every $\lambda$ in $\mathbf{\Lambda}$, there exists, up to equality of the probability distributions, exactly one Gaussian field whose correlation function is given by $\varphi_{\lambda}$;